-Alliance Scholar(s) will: Arrive on time to class each day, in uniform, and properties of the properti nce from instructors when needed. ts, and homework in a timely manner and to the quality ehavior and accept consequences for actions. e goals of graduation and college-entrance.
+Alliance Scholar(s) will: Arrive on time to class each day, in uniform, and prepose an active, cooperative learner and seek assistance.
+Complete and submit all class assignments, projects, standards expected of a scholar.
+Follow the school's code of conduct for personal behade respectful of self and all others in achieving the grant Adhere to all school policies as outlined in the Parent e from instructors when needed. and homework in a timely manner and to the quality navior and accept consequences for actions. coals of graduation and college-entrance.
 Scholar Signature: Date